-SOS allows you to separate file metadata from data.
-Each object contained in a bucket can be tagged with key-value pairs.
+Simple Object Storage (or SOS) allows you to separate file metadata from data.
+Each object in a bucket can be tagged with key-value pairs.
 This metadata is presented through HTTP headers on SOS requests and responses.

 The modify command modifies the metadata.
 You can then use the option --add-header to add an HTTP header.
-The headers starting with x-amz-meta will be seen as metadata.
+The headers that start with x-amz-meta will be seen as metadata.

 If you want to add a metadata “foo” with value “bar”, the key will be named x-amz-meta-foo